10 Commandments for Teens Help Kids Live for God

 Jesus says if we hate someone, we have already committed murder in our hearts.
 You’ll make a massive impact if you love people in Christ’s name.
 Love justice and offer mercy.
 Show hospitality to those who are lonely.

 Jesus said if we lust after someone, we have already committed adultery in our hearts.
-You have grown up in an extremely challenging time, a time with unprecedented digital access to sexual images.
+You have grown up in an extremely challenging time, with unprecedented digital access to sexual images.
 Your freedom will be expanded even more.
-Overcoming temptation will take more than willpower; it will take wisdom and Holy Spirit empowered self-control.
+Overcoming temptation takes more than willpower.
+It takes wisdom and Holy Spirit-empowered self-control.

 The Lord has graciously given you all that you currently steward.
-Be thankful for what He has given you, and then you won’t desire to steal from others.
+Be thankful for what He has given you.
+Then you won’t desire to steal from others.

 Teens have lots of temptations for “small” integrity lapses.
 But cheating now can turn into larger lapses in integrity later.
 Tell the truth.
 Care about your character.
 Guard your integrity in the small things.